rorygibson/irobot/README.md

 ## Must-do TODOs:
 + Empty directives (key but no value)
++ Don't slurp the robots.txt, use a BufferedReader in case someone spoofs us a large file

 ## Nice-to-have TODOs:
 + Wildcard globbing in allow & disallow directives (see github's robots for an example)